• Skip to primary navigation

 Although they may have different consistencies, they share similarities in their sweetness level and serving usages.

-When it comes to differences between these two delicious spreads, one of the main distinctions is that marmalade is made specifically from citrus fruits such as oranges, lemons, limes or grapefruit while jam can be made with various kinds of berries, peaches, pears, etc.
+One of the main distinctions is that marmalade is made specifically from citrus fruits such as oranges, lemons, limes or grapefruit while jam can be made with various kinds of berries, peaches, pears, etc.

-Additionally, jam typically has chunks of fruit whereas marmalade has smaller shreds of citrus peel mixed throughout.
+Also, jam typically has chunks of fruit whereas marmalade has smaller shreds of citrus peel mixed throughout.

 It's essential to understand the minute differences between Jam and Marmalade before choosing either option as different recipes will require each variation's attributes.